cheetah7027/Chakri/src/QUICKSTART-PWA.md

 3. App opens in its own window!

 **On Android:**
-1. A banner appears: "Install JobMatch"
+1. A banner appears: "Install Chakri"
 2. Tap "Install"
-3. Find JobMatch icon on your home screen
+3. Find Chakri icon on your home screen
 4. Launch like any native app!

 **On iPhone:**